Suryakant-Bharti/Important-Java-Concepts/Java-Concepts/README.md

 Returns a String object representing the specified character value that is, a 1-character string.</td>
 </tr>
 </tbody></table>

+NOTE : All the above methods belongs to java.lang.Character

 ## Methods of String Class :